gorango/flowcraft/docs/guide/best-practices/debugging.md

 You can pass a `Logger` instance to the `GraphBuilder`'s constructor.
 When you do, it will automatically generate and log a detailed Mermaid.js diagram of the final, "flattened" graph every time you call `.build()`.
 This diagram shows you the exact structure the `Executor` will run, including inlined sub-workflows and automatically generated parallel blocks.

+This is also a great way to verify that node-specific configurations (like `maxRetries` defined in your JSON) have been applied correctly.

 **Scenario**: You are building a complex workflow and want to see the final executable graph.

 ```typescript